renweizhukov/pytwis/README.md

 ## 2. Online commands after successfully connecting to the twitter clone.

+Note that the following commands have to be executed after a successful log-in.

+* logout
+* changepassword
+* follow
+* unfollow
+* followers
+* followings

 (1) Register a new user xxxxxx with password yyyyyy.

 ```bash